danaugrs/legitjs/README.md

 ## Usage

-Legit.js allows you to create schemas and use them to validate data.
+Create a schema and use it to validate data.

-There are two alternative usages:
+There are two equivalent usages:
 - `schema.test(data)`
 - `legit.mize(schema, data)`